-After the passing the final examination, provide the dissertation in final form to the committee chair and visit the College of Education Deposit Information and the Graduate College Thesis & Dissertation web page for further deposit instructions All students who have successfully defended their dissertation must obtain departmental dissertation format approval prior to final deposit with the Graduate College Thesis Office.
+After the passing the final examination, provide the dissertation in final form to the committee chair and visit the Graduate College Thesis & Dissertation web pages for further deposit instructions

+All students who have successfully defended their dissertation must obtain departmental dissertation format approval prior to final deposit with the Graduate College Thesis Office.
 Departmental format approval consists of three parts:

-- 1. Chair and dissertation committee, - 2.
-Head/Chair of department/program or authorized signatory, and - 3.
-Departmental thesis/dissertation format reviewer.
+- Chair and dissertation committee, - Head/Chair of department/program or authorized signatory, and - Departmental thesis/dissertation format reviewer.

-Because revisions requested by the chair and dissertation committee may cause a change in pagination or format, students should submit a PDF of the dissertation to the departmental contact in the Academic and Instructional Services Office only after all revisions have been approved by the chair, dissertation committee, and the head/chair of department/program or authorized signatory.
+Because revisions requested by the chair and dissertation committee may cause a change in pagination or format, students should submit a PDF of the dissertation to the departmental contact in the Graduate Student Services Office only after all revisions have been approved by the chair, dissertation committee, and the head/chair of department/program or authorized signatory.
 The departmental dissertation review process will not begin until prior approvals have been received.
-Also, the departmental dissertation review process can take up to two weeks to allow an opportunity for revisions and submission by the Graduate College deadline.
+Dissertations must be received by the Graduate Student Services Office contact two weeks prior to the Graduate College doctoral dissertation deposit deadline to allow an opportunity for revisions.
+Late submissions may result in a delay of the student's graduation and degree conferral.

 After the departmental format approval, the dissertation is deposited in the Graduate College using the ETD process.
-Students should note that the College of Education follows the Graduate College deadline dates for each degree-granting period.